 SURVIVING THE NIGHT AS A SECURITY GUARD

 It’s always been hard staying awake on a long hour shift especially night shifts.
-Your body tends to act differently as you don’t have much to do beside patrolling and trying your hardest not to fall asleep.
+Your body tends to act differently as you don’t have much to do besides patrolling and trying your hardest not to fall asleep.
 So how do you handle these feelings when your eyelids start to droop and your head starts to bob back and forth?

-There are some common sense tips to keep you ready for this situations, a common example of this would be eating right, getting good sleep before your shift starts etc. But sometimes all these don’t help out when your body decides it’s time for sleep even when you try your hardest to fight it.
+There are some common sense tips to keep you ready for this situation, a common example of this would be eating right, getting good sleep before your shift starts etc. But sometimes all these don’t help out when your body decides it’s time for sleep even when you try your hardest to fight it.

-However there’s one tip you can try to stop yourself from this, which is to take a pinch of coffee grounds in between your lower gum and cheek, just like chewing tobacco.
+However, there’s one tip you can try to stop yourself from this, which is to take a pinch of coffee grounds in between your lower gum and cheek, just like chewing tobacco.
 This way the caffeine gets into your system faster than drinking a normal coffee.
 Although be warned as the taste isn’t very pleasant especially for non-caffeine or coffee drinkers.
 But it works.